airyhq/airy/docs/docs/cli/reference.md

 #### Options

 ```
   -h, --help                 help for create
+      --kube-config string   Path to the kubeconfig used to communicate with the cluster
       --provider string      One of the supported providers (aws|local).
 Default is aws
+      --version string       Version of Airy Core to run this command for.
 ```

 #### Options inherited from parent commands